dotnet/docs/docs/desktop-winforms/input-keyboard/overview.md

 | <xref:System.Windows.Forms.Control.DefWndProc%2A>              | This method performs the default processing of Windows messages at the form and control level.
 This provides the minimal functionality of a window.|
 | <xref:System.Windows.Forms.Control.OnNotifyMessage%2A>         | This method intercepts messages at the form and control level, after they have been processed.
 The <xref:System.Windows.Forms.ControlStyles.EnableNotifyMessage> style bit must be set for this method to be called.|

 Keyboard and mouse messages are also processed by an additional set of overridable methods that are specific to those types of messages.
-For more information, see [How Keyboard Input Works](how-keyboard-input-works.md) and [How Mouse Input Works in Windows Forms](how-mouse-input-works-in-windows-forms.md).
+For more information, see the [Preprocessing keys](#preprocessing-keys) section. <!-- todo mouse link -->.

 ## Types of keys